Ironmuffins/Library/README.md

 User can see added books on display grid.

 Planned features:
+Fix bug where remove function only works on first book.
 Ability to remove entries.
 Add button to change read status.
 Make it pretty.